THE RAIDER REVIEW MEDIA POLICIES

 The Raider Review reserves the right to refuse any advertising not found to be within the publication’s standards, particularly in reference to good taste and to product and/or services that are illegal for the majority of high school readers.

-Reporters for The Review will always identify themselves as functioning in that capacity before an interview or a survey.
+Reporters for The Raider Review will always identify themselves as functioning in that capacity before an interview or a survey.
 It is not our intention to catch people in embarrassing or misleading questions.
 The editors reserve the right to correct gross grammatical errors in quotations, if the source’s meaning will be distorted without such editing.
-Otherwise, quotations will be reported as stated by informed sources.
+Otherwise, quotations will be reported as stated by sources.

 Sources will not be allowed to read the final text of any story published by The Review prior to publication.
 Reporters may read back quotations to sources, and will follow up with sources who wish to supplement their initial interviews.
 They will also follow up on anything that may be unclear or needs further explanation or comment before use in a story.
 The Editorial Board will consider the relative experience of the source in dealing with the press in each case.
+The Review reporters will seek truth and accuracy above all else.

 All material published by The Raider Review is copyrighted to The Raider Review.